Modules | C++

 intersectsbool

-Supported primitives: point, segment, line, ray, polygon, plane (intersects only)
+Supported primitives: point, segment, line, ray, polygon and plane

 distance_intersection.cpp